batman-nair/IRCIS/README.md

 When cloning the repo, use `git clone --recursive` so that googletest module is also cloned in.

 Run `./build.sh` to compile the program with the tests and create the final executable with a single command.
 Manual building can be done using cmake.
+Run `./build.sh Debug` to build with additional printing of DEBUG messages of the run.
+It also dumps a debug.log file with the run status.

 You can run the program with
 ``` sh